patfrib52/rock-paper-scissors/README.md

 # Rock Paper Scissors

-A simple old school game between you against the computer.
+A old school game between you against the computer.